What is an ideal industrial refrigerant?

-There is no absolute answer to the question this question.
+There is no absolute answer to this question.
 No refrigerant fits the requirements 100 % for all cooling plants.
 An ideal refrigerant would need to have it all in terms of material compatibility, chemical stability, performance, non-toxicity, non-flammability, boiling point among other criterion.
 ARANER can analyze your plant on its own merit and suggest a suitable refrigerant.
 As industrial refrigeration engineers, our designs, manufactures and installations are suitable for the most popular refrigerants.
 Some of the possible refrigerants for an industrial refrigeration plant are discussed below.

 This refrigerant has perfect thermal stability, minimal toxicity, non-corrosiveness and non-combustibility.
 Although it is more common in car air conditioners, this refrigerant may also be used in commercial refrigerating systems, specially on larger chillers.
 For example, this was the refrigerant used during the Aramco project in Saudi Arabia.
 A recent discovery in various parts of the world that the chemical causes global warming has hampered its usage.

 Ammonia, a member of the so-called halogen-free chemicals, it’s perhaps the most common refrigerant in industrial cooling plants and among the oldest ones.
 Its heat absorption per volume is unrivalled.
 This alone allows its application in smaller components- no need for huge cooling plants.
 Other attractive features include high critical point, high coefficient of performance and low molecular weight.
 Like other refrigerants, ammonia has its undesirable side.
 For example, it has harmful effects on the skin, eyes and throat.